 It is more than a week since the combined forces of a cyclone and tidal wave devastated the Andhra Prakesh state in south east India.

-It is more than a week since the combined forces of a cyclone and tidal wave devastated the Andhra Prakesh state in south east India.
+Background: It is more than a week since the combined forces of a cyclone and tidal wave devastated the Andhra Prakesh state in south east India.
 Until a few days ago, many victims had not received any aid.
 The Congress Party, which governs the state, has been accused of mishandling the relief operation.
 In turn, it has accused the ruling Government's Janata Party of offering plenty of criticism but little practical assistance.

 SYNOPSIS: Indian villagers are calling it the day 'the sea stormed the land', and the countryside carries the marks of India's worst cyclone for a century.
 A tidal wave, accompanied by a strong cyclone, had swept as far as 10 miles inland.
 In some areas flood waters will take a long time to recede.